0208Devyl/0208Devyl/README.md

 - 👋 Hi, I’m @0208Devyl
-- 👀 I’m currently interested/investing in webdesign (Front-end for now)
+- 👀 I’m currently interested/investing in C++ and Arduino (both software and hardware)
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning about and improving my skills in C++.
 - 📫 How to reach me: t.veerbeek@hotmail.nl

 <!---